sibercat/CEEDevKitUE5Tools/README.md

 Scans **all assets** in your mod folder (Blueprints, particle systems, meshes, materials, etc.) and reports any references that point to packages that no longer exist.

-Useful for finding assets that lost their references during the UE4 → UE5 migration (show as `None` in the editor).
+Useful for finding assets that lost their references during the UE4 → UE5 migration (shown as `None` in the editor).
 Outputs the old path the reference used to point to, so you can track down or replace the missing asset.

 ---

-## AssetRegistry
+## Phantom Asset Finder (Devkit-Only References)

+Finds base-game assets that exist in the devkit but **not** in the shipped game — these cause missing textures and materials at runtime even though everything looks fine in the editor.

-### find_devkit_only_refs.py
+### Workflow

+**Step 1 — `build_game_package_list.py`**
+Run once with plain Python 3 **outside the devkit** (double-click it).
-1. Parses the shipped game's AssetRegistry to build a ground-truth list of what actually exists at runtime
+Scans all shipped game UTOCs via UnrealPak and builds a complete list of every package that actually exists at runtime.
-2. Scans every Mod asset's dependencies
+Re-run after game updates.

+> Requires UnrealPak.exe from your UE5 devkit and Conan Exiles installed via Steam.

+**Step 2 — `find_devkit_only_refs.py`**
+Run inside the **devkit Python console**.
-3. Flags anything that exists in the devkit but is missing from the shipped game — those are your phantom/devkit-only assets causing missing textures.
+Loads the package list from Step 1, scans every asset in your mod folder, and flags any dependency that exists in the devkit but is missing from the shipped game.
-Run it in the devkit and check devkit_only_refs.txt on your Desktop for the full list.

----
-### extract_game_asset_registry.py
-It auto-detects common Steam install paths and devkit locations, extracts pakchunk0-Windows.pak using UnrealPak (which handles Oodle automatically), and drops the result in %TEMP%\GameAR\ where find_devkit_only_refs.py expects it.

-1. Run extract_game_asset_registry.py once (or after game updates)
-2. Run find_devkit_only_refs.py in the devkit to scan for phantom refs
+Results are saved to `Desktop\devkit_only_refs.txt`.

 ---

 ## UE4 to UE5 Blueprint API Changes

 | UE4 | UE5 | Notes |